hayden-fr/ComfyUI-Model-Manager/README.md

 ## TODO

+### Download Model

+- Checkbox to optionally save description in `.txt` file for Civitai. (what about "About Model"?)
+- Server setting to enable creating new folders (on download, on move).

 ### Download Model Info

+- Auto-save notes? (requires debounce and save confirmation)
+- Load workflow from preview (Should be easy to add with ComfyUI built-in clipboard.)
+- Default weights on add/drag? (optional override on drag?)
 - Optional (re)download `📥︎` model info from the internet and cache the text file locally. (requires checksum?)
   - Radio buttons to swap between downloaded and server view.